ElrieM/CI_MS1_MBM/README.md

 * Interactive event registration - allows users to register for events directly from website
 * Interactive class booking - allows users to book, or cancel, directly from the website
-* Information about additional therapies (massage, sauna, reiki, etc.) to be added.
+* Adding information about additional therapies (massage, sauna, reiki, etc.)
+* Incorporating advertising for partners with yoga retreats, through social media feed.

 ## Technologies Used